RickCogley/octopress-all/source/_posts/2008-01-17-tutorial-make-a-reference-times-lister.markdown

 published: true
 ---

 _In my job as a consultant, I often need to schedule meetings across timezones, and sometimes do not want to struggle with cross-platform incompatibilities between calendar software.
-There is some excellent software out there for this purpose, namely 1stClock on the Windows platform, or [Vela Terra](http://www.veladg.com "Vela Design Group") on Mac, but I thought I would roll my own quick solution with Automator channeling some shell script._
+A few tips follow._

 <!--more-->

+There is some excellent software out there for this purpose, namely 1stClock on the Windows platform, or [Vela Terra](http://www.veladg.com "Vela Design Group") on Mac, but I thought I would roll my own quick solution with Automator channeling some shell script.

 Here's how to go about it, if you are on Mac OS X.